Bobby Phillips ParadigmLast changed 10/13 4:07P CST

 Framework / neg vs Ks

 - I actually really like framework debates.
 Everyone has a bias about this stuff and I guess if I had to take a side I would be more neg, but I vote aff in these debates more than even I thought I would.
-You should do you if I am in the back, but I need a strong idea what I am voting for on either side.

 - TVAs can do a lot of work, but you have to explain it.
 Reading a card about an aff impact is not a TVA.
 I think discussions of how they can solve aff education arguments on framework are more persuasive than how they can solve the aff.
 This is also a note for aff teams.